Historical Tour of US 99

 - Corning, Maxwell, Arbuckle, Woodland, Davis, Sacramento

-Sacramento, Stockton, Modesto, Madera, Fresno, Tulare, Delano, Bakersfield, Santa Clarita, Los Angeles
+Sacramento, Stockton, Modesto, Madera, Fresno, Tulare, Delano, Bakersfield, Lebec, Gorman, Castaic, Santa Clarita, Los Angeles

-Valerie Jean, Oasis, Salton City, Kane Springs, Brawley, Heber, Calexico.
+Valerie Jean, Oasis, Salton City, Kane Springs, Westmorland, Brawley, Imperial, El Centro (Joining US 80 for a few blocks), Heber, Calexico.

 Thus is the routing of US 99 through the State of California.